braze-inc/braze-docs/_docs/_api/identifier_types.md

 # API Identifier Types

-> This reference guide touches on the different types of API Identifiers that can be found within the Braze Dashboard, their purpose, where you can find them, and ideas on how to implement these identifiers yourself.
+> This reference guide touches on the different types of API Identifiers that can be found within the Braze Dashboard, their purpose, where you can find them, and how they are typically used.

 The following API Identifiers can be used to access your template, canvas, campaign, segment, or card from Braze's external API.